 In case you messed up one calculation, don’t mess up the next one!
 Don’t calculate everything in your head.
 Use pen and paper to structure the numbers.
 Choose the fastest and easiest approach to set up your calculations.

 Keep calculations organized along the way.
 Ideally, you find what works for you in the first mock interviews and then apply it consistently (habit-forming).

-Re-learn basic calculus
+Re-learn and practice basic calculus

 (Re-) learn basic calculus operations and practice until you can do it in your sleep.
 Many candidates struggle with the concept of being watched while doing these basic operations.

 Therefore, the better your skill to compute quickly in a stressful environment, the bigger your quantitative muscle in the interview.
-Practice these calculations both mentally and with pen-and-paper under time-pressure and vigilant eyes of friends, family, and colleagues.
+Practice these calculations both mentally and with pen-and-paper under time-pressure and the vigilant eyes of friends, family, and colleagues.
 It certainly helps to build resilience and stamina.

 Become comfortable thinking quantitatively

 Be able to interpret your results and demonstrate good business judgment (e.g. if the numbers indicate that the goal of the company seems to be out of reach).
 Make approximations and estimations quickly and correctly.
-See the implications of your calculations and conclude correctly (ask the question ‘so what?’)
+See the implications of your calculations and conclude correctly (ask the question ‘so what?’).